Qinka/Qinka-Blog/post/haskell/debug.in.ghci.1.md

 # Tracing

-In the *GHC Users Guide*, there are a situation: how did I get here?
+In the *GHC Users Guide*, there is a situation: how did I get here?
 Haskell is a "lazy" language, for Haskell is "call by need".
 And for another situation: get the error --"*** Exception: Prelude.read: no parse", but I used `read` "everywhere".